guestdaniel/ZilanyBruceCarney2014.jl/README.md

 # License and acknowledgments

-The Julia code in AuditoryNerveFiber.jl is licensed under the [GNU AGPL v3 license](https://www.gnu.org/licenses/agpl-3.0.en.html).
+The Julia code in ZilanyBruceCarney2014.jl is licensed under the [GNU AGPL v3 license](https://www.gnu.org/licenses/agpl-3.0.en.html).
 The C code included in this repository can be downloaded by users and compiled per the instructions provided above.
 Modification, redistribution, or reuse of the C code requires written permission from the original authors, listed below:
 - Muhammad S. A. Zilany